It’s Time to Shift Your Perspective on Self-Care

 Rabbi Hyman Schachtel said, “Happiness is not about having what you want, instead it is about wanting what you have.”

 I often hear myself saying, “Self-care is not a luxury, it’s a necessity.”
-Taking care of the health we have is a necessity because if we don’t take care, you can be assured we will be found wanting.
+Taking care of the health you have is a necessity because if you don’t take care, you can be assured you will be found wanting.

 1. Value Your Health